-We have generated significant losses since our inception and had an accumulated deficit of \$117.5 million as of March 31, 2018.
-As of March 31, 2018, we had \$33.9 million of cash and cash equivalents, compared to \$13.0 million as of December 31, 2017.
+We have generated significant losses since our inception and had an accumulated deficit of \$130.5 million as of September 30, 2018, compared to \$117.5 million as of December 31, 2017.
+As of September 30, 2018, we had \$31.4 million of cash and cash equivalents, compared to \$13.0 million as of December 31, 2017.

 In May 2017, we executed a Loan and Security Agreement with Silicon Valley Bank for a \$12.0 million term loan.
-The term of the loan is three years, which would be extended by one year if we achieve a revenue target of \$4.0 million for our Spin Transfer Torque product.
+The term of the loan was three years, which could be extended by one year if we achieved a revenue target of \$4.0 million for our Spin Transfer Torque product.
 The loan bears interest at a floating rate equal to the prime rate minus 0.75% and is payable monthly.
-The outstanding balance of the loan is to be repaid monthly beginning on May 1, 2018 over the remaining two-year term of the loan.
-The loan is secured by a first priority perfected security interest in our assets excluding any intellectual property.
+In July 2018, we entered into the First Amendment to the Loan and Security Agreement with Silicon Valley Bank to extend the interest only payment period until December 31, 2018.
+The term of the amended loan is two years following the interest only payment period, which would be extended by one year if we achieve certain milestones.
+The outstanding balance of the loan is to be repaid monthly beginning on January 1, 2019 over the remaining two-year term of the amended loan with an end of term fee of \$0.8 million due upon maturity.
+The amended loan is secured by a first priority perfected security interest in our assets excluding any intellectual property.

-In February 2018, we completed a follow-on underwritten public offering of our common stock under our Registration Statement filed in November 2017 (File No. 333-221331), selling 3,772,447 shares of our common stock at an offering price of \$7.00 per share for proceeds of \$24.6 million, net of \$1.8 million of underwriting discounts and commissions and other offering costs.
+In February 2018, we completed a follow-on underwritten public offering of our common stock under our Registration Statement filed in November 2017 (File No. 333-221331), selling 3,772,447 shares of our common stock at an offering price of \$7.00 per share for proceeds of \$24.5 million, net of \$1.9 million of underwriting discounts and commissions and other offering costs.

-We believe that our existing cash and cash equivalents as of March 31, 2018, coupled with our anticipated growth and sales levels will be sufficient to meet our anticipated cash requirements for at least the next twelve months.
+We believe that our existing cash and cash equivalents as of September 30, 2018, coupled with our anticipated growth and sales levels will be sufficient to meet our anticipated cash requirements for at least the next twelve months.
 Our future capital requirements will depend on many factors, including our growth rate, the timing and extent of our spending to support research and development activities, the timing and cost of establishing additional sales and marketing capabilities, and the introduction of new products.
 If we need to raise additional capital to fund our operations, we may be required to seek additional equity or debt financing, and such additional financing may not be available to us on acceptable terms or at all.
 If we are unable to raise additional capital or generate sufficient cash from operations to adequately fund our operations, we will need to curtail planned activities to reduce costs and extend the time period over which our current resources will be able to fund operations.
 Doing so will likely harm our ability to execute on our business plan.